Silk is a soft luxurious fabric that adds beauty to the garment; there are different types of silk available worldwide.

 1. Mulberry Silk

-Mulberry silk is one of the types of silk.
-This silk is the most favorite silk globally, and it accounts for around 90% of silk produced globally.
+Mulberry silk is one type of silk.
+It is the most popular silk globally, accounting for around 90% of silk produced globally.

-Furthermore, the threads of mulberry are the strongest and smoothest types of silk, and this type of silk is also known for its ability to hold moisture very well.
+The bombyx Mori silkworms are the most popular mulberry silkworms.
+Mulberry silk threads are the strongest and smoothest type of silk and are also known for their ability to hold moisture very well.

 However, Grade C silk comes from the inner portion of the Cocoon, and these types of silk usually have shorter fibers.

 Furthermore, since this type of silk is the most common, mulberry silk can be seen quite easily.
-Countries of the world such as China, Japan, and Korea have an abundance of this mulberry silk.
+Countries such as China, Japan, and Korea have abundant it.

 2. Eri Silk

-Eri silk is indigenous to India, and they were derived from the domesticated Philosamia ricini silkworm.
+Eri silk is indigenous to India and derived from the domesticated Philosamia ricini silkworm.

-Eri silkworms are domesticated, raised, and fed with castor leaves until they grow to full size before spinning Cocoon.
+Eri silkworms are domesticated, raised, and fed with castor leaves until they grow to full size before spinning Cocoons.

 Furthermore, Eri silk is nicknamed peace silk because the silk caterpillars are not destroyed in the Cocoon.